Traditional Music and Dances in the Time of Vermeer

-To the hypnotic music of the fiddle and a bagpipe peasants dance wildly around an egg lying in chalk circle drawn on the floor of sordid inn.
-In front of rustic tavern, villagers and their children listen with rapt attention to a beggar playing a hurdy-gurdy while the reek of cheap drink and tobacco hang over the scene.
+Peasants dance wildly around an egg lying in chalk circle drawn on the floor of sordid inn to the hypnotic music of the fiddle and a bagpipe (fig. 1).
+In front of rustic tavern villagers and their children listen with rapt attention to a beggar playing a hurdy-gurdy while the reek of cheap drink and tobacco hang over the scene (fig. 2).
 Even the innkeeper has been lured to the doorway to listen to a few notes of music.

 Neither of the immensely popular scenes, painted and sold thousands of times, ever disturb the perfect calm of Vermeer's oeuvre.
 With the exception of a single working-class milkmaid, Vermeer represented the exceptional lifestyle of the young Dutch cultural elite engaged in sophisticated pastimes.
 Some of the musical instruments in his paintings were luxury items destined for the few.
 Certainly, they would have never appeared in the hands of a beggar.
 The refined music which we would have heard in Vermeer's compositions was of French or Italian origin.

 The reason why Vermeer chose to travel the "high road," taken by a limited number of fijnschilders (fine painters) rather than the "low," taken by an army of Dutch artisan/painters, is lost in history.
 He left no writings, his name and art were barely mentioned in the chronicles of his time.

 However, Vermeer's choice of motif hardly means he was unfamiliar with the everyday low-life scenes.
 Quite the contrary: as the only son of an innkeeper he grew up in taverns where drinking, smoking, business, cavorting and music-making all meshed together amid pictures from his father's art trade.